markjnkim/es_mod/01-html/content/step-5-trainers.md

 </h1>
 ```

 Great!
 Now we can move onto the content for each of our trainers.
+We'll start by getting the images for our trainers included into our project (no one like to see a broken picture tag!).
+Go ahead and [download these images](https://github.com/coding-boot-camp/FullStack-Online/blob/FSFO-27-step-4/01-html/content/link-needed "we need a link"), then add the three images to the `images` folder inside of `assets` that was created a couple of lessons ago.

 Like the previous lesson, we're going to encapsulate our related content in containers to make it easier to position each trainer's information block.
 Go ahead and add this after the `<h2>` tag:

 ```html
 <article class="trainer">